 The gun total was 88 field guns of various calibres and 16 medium guns on 5 November.
 This compares to 72 25pdr field guns and no medium guns in a typical infantry division at the time.

 8x 18pdr (A.Tk. – but were used also for thickening up barrages)

 8x 4.5” how’s (obsolete, presume with Polish Carpathian Brigade)

-8x 75mm (not sure if these were captured Italian, or the venerable French mle1907, I presume the latter, serving with the Polish Carpathian Brigade)
+8x 75mm (captured Italian, serving with the Polish Carpathian Brigade)

 4x 4.5” guns (modern mediums)

 4x 149mm (captured Italian guns – unfortunately like with the 100mm below impossible to tell which gun exactly)

 4x 100mm (I count these as medium, and would presume they are captured Italian equipment.
 There were six of these guns still in service with TobFort in February 1942 – see here)